rachel0608/college-laundry/README.md

 # college-laundry

-A webpage taht lets users book washers and dryers, time their cycles, and message each other (if they need to borrow detergent, dryer sheets, etc.).
+A webpage that lets users book washers and dryers, time their cycles, and message each other (if they need to borrow detergent, dryer sheets, etc.).

 Feature Notes: